fjgalesloot/roon-extension-mqtt/README.md

 You can set the hostname or IP address of the MQTT broker in the settings with the Roon application.

+### Docker
+You can also run this extension as a docker container.
+Example command:

+`docker run -v [volume or host-folder]:/usr/src/app/config/ fjgalesloot/roon-extension-mqtt:latest`

 ## Topics